 Masturbation – Harms and Benefits

-But – it’s an important area to cover as many theories or opinions abound which may not be strictly correct.
+But – it’s important to cover this subject as many theories or opinions that may not be strictly correct abound.

 Here’s a great definition of Masturbation from the NHS Choices website: